LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_ENCODING()

    Used with :meth:`curl->set(key, value)`.
-This option takes a string value specifying the "Accept-Encoding" header which also enables decoding of a response when a "Content-Encoding" header is received.
-The string value passed should be one of the following: "identity", which does nothing;
-   "deflate", which requests the server to compress its response using the zlib algorithm; or "gzip", which requests the gzip algorithm.
+This option takes a string value specifying the :mailheader:`Accept-Encoding` header which also enables decoding of a response when a :mailheader:`Content-Encoding` header is received.
+The string value passed should be one of the following: "identity", which does nothing; "deflate", which requests the server to compress its response using the zlib algorithm; or "gzip", which requests the gzip algorithm.

 .. method:: CURLOPT_AUTOREFERER()

    Used with :meth:`curl->set(key, value)`.
-If set to 1, then curl will set the "Referer" header when it follows a "Location" redirect.
+If set to 1, then curl will set the :mailheader:`Referer` header when it follows a :mailheader:`Location` redirect.

 .. method:: CURLOPT_FOLLOWLOCATION()

    Used with :meth:`curl->set(key, value)`.
-If set to 1, then curl will follow any "Location" header the server sends as part of its HTTP response.
-This means that curl will send the same request to the new location and follow any new "Location" headers all the way until no more such headers are returned.
-   :meth:`CURLOPT_MAXREDIRS()` can be used to limit the number of redirects curl will follow.
+If set to 1, then curl will follow any :mailheader:`Location` header the server sends as part of its HTTP response.
+This means that curl will send the same request to the new location and follow any new :mailheader:`Location` headers all the way until no more such headers are returned. `CURLOPT_MAXREDIRS()` can be used to limit the number of redirects curl will follow.

 .. method:: CURLOPT_UNRESTRICTED_AUTH()

    Used with :meth:`curl->set(key, value)`.
 If set to 1, then curl will continue to send authentication (username & password) when following locations, even if the hostname changes.
-(This option is meaningful only when setting :meth:`CURLOPT_FOLLOWLOCATION()`.)
+(This option is meaningful only when setting `CURLOPT_FOLLOWLOCATION()`.)

 .. method:: CURLOPT_MAXREDIRS()

    Used with :meth:`curl->set(key, value)`.
-Expects an integer value specifying the number of times curl will repeat the recursive following of the "Location" header.
+Expects an integer value specifying the number of times curl will repeat the recursive following of the :mailheader:`Location` header.
 A value of 0 will mean that no redirects will be followed while a value of -1 (the default) means that an infinite number of redirects will be followed.

 .. method:: CURLOPT_PUT()

    Used with :meth:`curl->set(key, value)`.
 If set to 1, then curl will use the HTTP PUT method to transfer data.
-The data should be set with :meth:`CURLOPT_READDATA()` and :meth:`CURLOPT_INFILESIZE()`.
+The data should be set with `CURLOPT_READDATA()` and `CURLOPT_INFILESIZE()`.

-   This option is deprecated in curl in favor of using :meth:`CURLOPT_UPLOAD()`.
+   This option is deprecated in curl in favor of using `CURLOPT_UPLOAD()`.

 .. method:: CURLOPT_POST()

    Used with :meth:`curl->set(key, value)`. if set to 1, then curl will use the HTTP POST method for its request.
-This will also have the request use a "Content-Type: application/x-www-form-urlencoded" header (by far the most commonly used "Content-Type" for the POST method).
-You can override this header by setting your own with :meth:`CURLOPT_HTTPHEADER()`.
+This will also have the request use a :mailheader:`Content-Type: application/x-www-form-urlencoded` header (by far the most commonly used :mailheader:`Content-Type` for the POST method).
+You can override this header by setting your own with `CURLOPT_HTTPHEADER()`.

-   Use :meth:`CURLOPT_POSTFIELDS()` to specify what data to post and :meth:`CURLOPT_POSTFIELDSIZE()` or :meth:`CURLOPT_POSTFIELDSIZE_LARGE` to set the data size.
+   Use `CURLOPT_POSTFIELDS()` to specify what data to post and `CURLOPT_POSTFIELDSIZE()` or `CURLOPT_POSTFIELDSIZE_LARGE` to set the data size.

 .. method:: CURLOPT_POSTFIELDS()